mateusmotter/mateusmotter/README.md

 - ### Jammming
     - <a href="https://github.com/mateusmotter/Jamming-Spotify-API-" target="_blank">Source Code</a>
-    - Languages and Frameworks Used: HTML, CSS and JavaScript and React
+    - Languages and Frameworks Used: HTML, CSS, JavaScript and React

  ### Connect with me via [Linkedin](https://www.linkedin.com/in/mateus-motter-438b71222/)